openflagr/flagr/docs/home.md

 export FLAGR_DB_DBDRIVER=mysql
 export FLAGR_DB_DBCONNECTIONSTR=root:@tcp(127.0.0.1:18100)/flagr?parseTime=true

 # Run the docker image.
-Ideally, the deploymenet will be handled by Kubernetes or Mesos.
+Ideally, the deployment will be handled by Kubernetes or Mesos.
 docker run -it -p 18000:18000 checkr/flagr
 ```